 That bastard.
-Get me all weak in the knees, then go strolling out here like Mr. CEO while I have to compose myself before I can face Gail.
-That is so dirty.
+Get me all weak in the knees, then go strolling out of here like Mr. CEO while I have to compose myself before I can face Gail.
+That’s so dirty.

 You realize you are silently scolding this man because he just made you come.

 I take a few deep breaths and straighten my clothes before I leave the study.
 I approach the breakfast bar where Christian is seated eating an omelet with an English muffin and orange juice.
 I put my hands on his shoulders and he turns to look at me.

 “Feeling better?” he says with a naughty smile on his face.

 “Much,” I say as I plant a sweet kiss on his cheek and sit on the stool next to him.

 “What would you like, Ana?”
 Mrs. Jones asks.
 I’m so glad she remembers to use my nickname.